aregtech/areg-sdk/README.md

 ---

 ## Roadmap[![](./docs/img/pin.svg)](#roadmap)

-The aim of AREG SDK is a lightweight self-sufficient system consisting of an intelligent framework and multiple tools that help developers to create complex _multiprocessing_ and _multithreading_ **Desktop**, **Embedded** and/or **IoT edge** applications in shorter time (_reduce development and testing time 50-30%_).
-The network communication model of AREG framework is based on _multicast router_ and service architecture is _interface-centric_, which in combination enable to comprise all features of _action-centric_ architecture (Client-Server / Request-Reply model) and _data-centric_ architecture (Publisher-Subscriber / PubSub model).
+ The aim of AREG SDK is a lightweight self-sufficient system, which consist of an intelligent framework and multiple tools that help developers to create complex **Desktop**, **Embedded** and/or **IoT edge** applications in shorter time (_reduce development and testing time 50-30%_).

-The big plans of AREG SDK.
 - **Planned framework features:**
   * Multi-channel and multi-protocol communication.
   * Logging service (separate process) to collect logs in the network.